Is the School of Pharmacy on the Chapman University Campus in Orange, CA?

-Competitive applicants who meet a minimum 3.5 cumulative grade point average and above, possess strong communication and interpersonal skills, and have a general knowledge of the field of pharmacy are the most sought-after candidates.
-However, 3.0 is the minimum grade point average needed to apply.
+Competitive applicants who have a 3.0 cumulative grade point average and above, possess strong communication and interpersonal skills, and have a general knowledge of the field of pharmacy are the most sought-after candidates.
+However, students with less than a 3.0 may be invited to interview if they have a recent upward grade trend or excel in other areas like the PCAT.
 Unfortunately, CUSP is unable to interview all qualified applicants.

 How do I know if I am selected for a CUSP interview?

-If you are selected for an interview, you will receive an E-mail invitation two to three weeks prior to the interview date.
+If you are selected for an interview, you will receive an E-mail invitation at least two to three weeks prior to the interview date.

-What should I expect during the CUSP interview?
+What should I expect during the CUSP interview day?

-The interview consists of two parts: the oral interview and a writing test.
-The purpose of the interview is to assess your oral communication skills, writing skills, leadership attributes and your motivation or potential to be a pharmacist.
+The interview consists of four main parts: two one on one interviews with a faculty member, a group session, an info session, and a tour.
+There is also a welcome from our Dean.
+The purpose of the interview is to assess your oral communication skills, writing skills, leadership attributes, ability to work in a team, critical thinking, and your motivation or potential to be a pharmacist.